ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 ## Power BI

-Once the data is loaded in to SQL db power BI charts can be drawn from it.
+Once the data is loaded into SQL DB power BI charts can be drawn from it.
 For power BI set up refer to the section **Load data from a Synapse table in Power BI** given [here](../powerbi/README.md)

 Once connected, graphs can be created for this new data.

 ![Power BI result](./images/powerbi.png)